autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 The notable open-source SLAM implementations that are based on ROS 1 include [hdl-graph-slam](https://github.com/koide3/hdl_graph_slam) (LiDAR, IMU\*, GNSS\*), [LeGO-LOAM](https://github.com/facontidavide/LeGO-LOAM-BOR) (LiDAR, IMU\*), [LeGO-LOAM-BOR](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) (LiDAR), and [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) (LiDAR, IMU, GNSS).
 Most of these algorithms already have a built-in loop-closure and pose graph optimization.
 However, if the built-in, automatic loop-closure fails or does not work correctly, you can use [Interactive SLAM](https://github.com/SMRT-AIST/interactive_slam) to adjust and optimize a pose graph manually.

 Since Autoware is based on ROS 2, it could be problematic if you want to install ROS 1-based SLAM implementations on the same machine.
-To avoid this problem, you can use [Docker](https://www.docker.com/) or install simply them on a different machine.
-Another problem is the ROSBAG version, these SLAM implementations require ROSBAG 1 instead of ROSBAG 2 used by Autoware.
+To avoid this problem, you can use [Docker](https://www.docker.com/) or simply install them on a different machine.
+Another problem is the ROSBAG version; these SLAM implementations require ROSBAG 1 instead of ROSBAG 2 used by Autoware.
 For the ROSBAG version problem, you may use this [stand-alone converter](https://gitlab.com/MapIV/rosbags) to convert a ROSBAG 2 file to a ROSBAG 1 file and vice versa.

 If you prefer proprietary software that is easy to use, you can try a fully automatic mapping tool from [MAP IV, Inc.](https://www.map4.jp/), [_MapIV Engine_](https://www.map4.jp/map4_engine_en).
 They currently provide a trial license for Autoware users free of charge.